esthedebeste/poggies/README.md

 }
 ```

-Poggies also supports JavaScript in the templates.
-To use that, add an > like so:
+Poggies also supports JavaScript in the templates (and async/await syntax!)

+To add dynamic elements to your page, add an > like so:

 ```
 h1(class="red bold")[>`six plus six is ${6+6}`]